smj452/Movies-ETL/README.md

 1.```ETL_function_test.ipynb```

-- A function is defined and reads data from Wikipedia, Kaggle and Movielens.
+- A function is defined and reads data from Wikipedia, Kaggle and MovieLens.
 Then Data Frame is created for each of the files.

 2.```ETL_clean_wiki_movies.ipynb ```
 -	The Function defined cleans the Wikipedia data to contain data with 'imdb_link' and ('Director' or 'Directed by') keys and not 'No. of episodes'.